St. Paul, Minnesota - 1926

 Benny wedged himself between us.
-“Look, Murtaugh, she doesn’t want to dance with you so leave her alone.”
+“Look, Murtagh, she doesn’t want to dance with you so leave her alone.”

-Leonard glared at Benny as his hand reached inside his jacket.
+Leonard stared hard at Benny as his hand reached inside his jacket.
 “Beat it, punk.”

-“Come on, Benny,” I said, growing more and more uneasy.
+“Come on, Benny,” I said, growing increasingly alarmed.
 I pulled on his arm again.
 “Let’s go.”

 By now, most people had backed away, forming a wide circle around us.
 Four young men came up behind me and instinctively I knew they were Benny’s chums.

 Fear prickled at the back of my neck.
-I let go of Benny and backed into the crowd, ready to run for my life.
-As the widow of a bootlegger, I knew what was coming, and I prayed gunfire would not be involved…
+I let go of Benny and backed into the crowd, ready to run.
+As the widow of a bootlegger who’d never backed down from a fight in his life, I knew what was coming, and I prayed gunfire would not be involved…

 I didn’t see who threw the first punch.
 I only knew that suddenly women were screaming, fists were swinging, overturned tables and dishes were crashing to the floor and panicked people were fleeing to the exit.
 Within seconds, the entire room had erupted into total madness.